rigdev/docs/docs/getting-started/first-capsule.md

 ```

 Which will take you through the process of creating a capsule, adding an image, configuring the network, setting the number of replicas and then deploying the capsule.

+## Deploy Nginx in a Rig Capsule using the Dashboard